What Is A Job Description

 In this digital age, one must understand that most of their potential recruits would visit them digitally.
-Recruitment emails are dead.
+Recruitment cold emails are dead.
 And let’s be honest that you are not going to get to talk to all the candidates.
-Hence, it is important that when potential candidates read the job descriptions on company career page, they get every detail.
+Hence, it is important that when potential candidates read the job descriptions on the company career page, they get every detail.

 So how do you convert a visitor to your career page into a potential qualified lead?
+Also, writing a good job description is one of the most effective candidates sourcing strategies.

 - The Nature of the job